 For more information on how to get the most out of sales-i, head to the Knowledge Hub on the website for focused practical guides that you can easily follow from home.

 Alternatively, you can join our weekly webinars that explore different areas and functionalities of sales-i, to help train you and your team in getting the most out of the software.
-To book your place, simply follow the links below:
+To book your place, simply follow the link below:

 Joe Cox, UK Sales Manager at sales-i.